LMarika/microblog/README.md

-repeat the flush, delve into the database
+repeat the Flask, delve into the database